 In 1967, FAWCO President Mary Mag (1965–1969) and her Board established The FAWCO Foundation; Mary served as the first FAWCO Foundation President until a Board was formed, then again from 1971–1975.
-Donations were made to relief organizations, and academic scholarships were awarded as early as the 1930’s when membership totaled only ten to twelve clubs.
-Today, forty-seven years later, The FAWCO Foundation's mission is to put into action the interests of FAWCO in the global community by specifically aiding charitable, scientific and educational programs, and by supporting the rights of women and children throughout the world.
+Donations were made to relief organizations and academic scholarships were awarded as early as the 1930’s when membership totaled only 10 to 12 clubs.
+Today, The FAWCO Foundation's mission is to put into action the interests of FAWCO in the global community by specifically aiding charitable, scientific and educational programs, and by supporting the rights of women and children throughout the world.
 FAWCO’s philanthropic "heart" is supported by the generous and caring spirit of our members.

 The Foundation has restructured the Development Grants (DGs) to align them with FAWCO’s four areas of focus: Health, Education, Human Rights and Environment.

 In 2017, there are seven Development Grants offered in three areas: Health, Education and Human Rights.

 All 2018 Development Grants are $4,500.

 CLICK HERE for more information on the 2018 Development Grants.